roshan-abady/airflow-teams-daily-digest/README.md

 ## 🙏 Acknowledgments

-Built for the Operations Analytics team at MYOB to improve daily workflow visibility and team collaboration.
+Built to improve daily workflow visibility and team collaboration through automated monitoring and reporting.

 ---